MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 #### Claims validation

-In addition to this basic level of authentication, you must add a _claims validator_ to the authentication configuration of bot the skill and the skill consumer.
+In addition to this basic level of authentication, you must add a _claims validator_ to the authentication configuration of the skill and the skill consumer.
 The claims are evaluated after the authentication header.
 This allows each bot to restrict which other bots it will accept activities from.

 For sample claims validation, see how to [implement a skill](skill-implement-skill.md) and [implement a skill consumer](skill-implement-consumer.md).

 ### Bot Framework Emulator

 The Bot Framework Emulator has its own authentication flow and its own tokens.
-The emulator uses an instance of the **Web Chat control**, which in turn uses the DirectLine channel.
+The emulator has its own channel and a built-in server.

 ## User authentication